 There’s more to a home loan than just comparing interest rates.
 Different products are designed to suit different types of people and a wide range of circumstances.
-While it’s tempting to get the home loan ‘out of the way’ and move onto more exciting things, the financial vehicle you choose will determine – at least to a certain extent – the effectiveness of your investment.
+While it’s tempting to get the home loan ‘out of the way’ and move onto more exciting things… The financial vehicle you choose will determine the effectiveness of your investment.

 Here are a few things to look out for when choosing a home loan: